superdurszlak/superdurszlak.github.io/_posts/2024-09-15-does-java-make-a-good-fit-for-microservices.md

 What it means is that while Java (or JVM overall) microservices definitely *can* be made more efficient, most of the time they *don't*.
 Perhaps for similar reasons why companies chose Java in the first place, they then pick Spring / Spring Boot as their go-to microservices framework, and the more efficient ones remain a curiosity for most.

 The efficiency problems are [gradually addressed with newer JDK versions](https://kstefanj.github.io/2023/12/13/jdk-21-the-gcs-keep-getting-better.html), and unfortunately the _industry default_ disappoints us again.
 As of 2023 Jetbrains survey, Java 8 remained as the most popular Java version, exceeding the popularity of other LTS versions available at the time - Java 17 released in 2021, and Java 11 released in 2018.

+{% capture efficiency_insight %}
+In general, while Java at its core is remarkably efficient for a language running on a virtual machine, the same cannot be said about the staple framework used for backend server development.
+Spring, due to its complexity and the tendency to do things at runtime rather than compile-time is simply too wasteful to build efficient microservices.
+It remains a go-to choice for the companies, however, most likely for reasons similar to why Java is being chosen in the first place.
+{% endcapture %}
+{% include key-takeaway.html content=efficiency_insight %}

+## Developers mindset

+Simply put, microservices architecture calls for certain ways of working to be able to deliver them reliably and efficiently:
+- Agile development and delivering small, frequent increments rather than big chunks of changes,
+- Being able to deliver microservices as _truly_ independent deployment units, with their deployments to be carried out arbitrarily,
+- At this scale, human error is unavoidable, and manual tasks become a bottleneck, hence the processes need to be automated as much as feasible,
+- Microservices landscape is inherently dynamic as new services are being onboarded and the deprecated ones decommissioned, and the system architecture needs to embrace this dynamism.

+Chris Richardson wrote a great article on [Microservices adoption anti-patterns](https://microservices.io/microservices/antipatterns/-/the/series/2019/06/18/microservices-adoption-antipatterns.html) that I often refer to in technical discussions about how microservices should (not) be done.

+Unfortunately, many Java Developers and Software Architects coming from the enterprise Java background come with an entirely different mindset:
+- Deliverables are planned in terms of bi-weekly, monthly, if not quarterly release trains, and multiple changes piggyback on each train that leaves the station,
+- Such big, combined changes releases at a fixed time lead to a plethora of mutual dependencies between microservices in the system, to the point they must be deployed in a very particular order to avoid the system from experiencing an outage,
+- The SDLC relies heavily on manual labour, checks, processes and paperwork, with little room for automation,
+- The architecture is often decided at the start of the project, and changing the design decisions may become difficult if not possible, not necessarily for technical reasons.

+Even though this is gradually changing as more and more companies adopt microservices and (hopefully) learn from their mistakes, I consider it somewhat symptomatic that despite microservices are likely far beyond their _early adopters_ stage and should have reached their maturity, this enterprise, labour-intensive and inelastic mindset remains quite prevalent.

+{% capture developers_mindset %}
+In general, while Java at its core is remarkably efficient for a language running on a virtual machine, the same cannot be said about the staple framework used for backend server development.
+Spring, due to its complexity and the tendency to do things at runtime rather than compile-time is simply too wasteful to build efficient microservices.
+It remains a go-to choice for the companies, however, most likely for reasons similar to why Java is being chosen in the first place.
+{% endcapture %}
+{% include key-takeaway.html content=developers_mindset %}

+## Summary

+Long story short, immense popularity of Java, combined with its plentiful integrations and other resources, as well as noteworthy nominal performance could make it a great go-to solution for microservices.
+Unfortunately, other factors associated with Java ecosystem prove to be strongly disadvantageous in terms of microservices architecture - most notably, resource-intensive mainstream frameworks and inefficient ways of working carried over from previous generations of enterprise software and development processes.

+In order to take full advantage of possible strenghts of Java - or JVM in broader terms - an organization would need to step out of its comfort zone and adopt rather niche technology stack that are not as extensively supported - such as Micronaut, Quarkus, Vert.x and/or GraalVM.
+This, in turn, makes the choice of a mainstream language for the sake of its sheer popularity rather questionable - as similar, if not better results could be attained with a mainstream framework of a less popular, better optimized language.